buttonsrtoys/bilocator/README.md

 Inherited models are located on the widget tree (similar to Provider, InheritedWidget).
 Unlike single services, you can add as many inherited models of the same type as you need.

-Adding inherited models to the widget tree uses the same Bilocator widget, but with the `inherited` parameter:
+By default, models are stored in the registry (`location: Location.registry`).
+To add models to the widget tree, set `location` to `Location.tree`:

 ```dart
 Bilocator<MyModel>(